Medical Malpractice

 **2. How do I know if I have a valid medical malpractice case?**

-To determine if you have a valid medical malpractice case, you can use the consultation request form embedded on this page to start the process of having us evaluate your situation to determine if you have any viable claims.
-Generally, a valid case involves proving that a healthcare provider was negligent in providing treatment ("breached the standard of care" as lawyers say), and that the negligence caused harm to you.
+To determine if you have a valid medical malpractice case, call us now at 704-897-0490 (anytime, day or night) or use the Schedule Consultation form on this page so we (and our medical colleague) can evaluate your situation.
+Generally, a valid case involves proving that a healthcare provider was negligent in providing treatment ("breached the standard of care"), and that the negligence caused harm to you.
 It's crucial to gather medical records, consult experts, and have attorneys like us consider any legal issues that might be anticipated.
 As you might know (or might imagine) medical malpractice cases are typically fairly complex and you'll likely need and want highly experienced attorneys guiding you through the process.
+Call us now at 704-897-0490 (anytime, day or night) to start the process.
+The sooner the better.

 **3. What steps should I take if I believe I've been a victim of medical malpractice?**